Biden gives life in prison to 37 of 40 federal death row inmates before Trump can resume executions

 The move spares the lives of people convicted in killings, including the slayings of police and military officers, people on federal land and those involved in deadly bank robberies or drug deals, as well as the killings of guards or prisoners in federal facilities.

-It means just three federal inmates are still facing execution.
+The decision leaves three federal inmates to face execution.
 They are Dylann Roof, who carried out the 2015 racist slayings of nine Black members of Mother Emanuel AME Church in Charleston, South Carolina; 2013 Boston Marathon bomber Dzhokhar Tsarnaev; and Robert Bowers, who fatally shot 11 congregants at Pittsburgh’s Tree of life Synagogue in 2018, the deadliest antisemitic attack in U.S history.

 “I’ve dedicated my career to reducing violent crime and ensuring a fair and effective justice system,” Biden said in a statement.
 “Today, I am commuting the sentences of 37 of the 40 individuals on federal death row to life sentences without the possibility of parole.
 These commutations are consistent with the moratorium my administration has imposed on federal executions, in cases other than terrorism and hate-motivated mass murder.”